Alfresco/alfresco-build-tools/docs/README.md

 ### github cache cleanup

-Performs the cleanup of cache entries related with already closed PR
+Performs the cleanup of all cache entries related with already closed PR

 ```yaml
 name: Cleanup caches for work branch